Millionaire HabitsMillionaire Habits

 Deposit Photos

-For major home renovation projects, using a check or credit card for payments is wiser.
+Using a check or credit card for payments is wiser for major home renovation projects.
 This allows you to record your expenditures and provides a safety net if the contractor doesn’t deliver as promised.
 Paying in cash could leave you vulnerable to disputes and make it harder to hold the contractor accountable.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email